gflarity/s3ncrypted_proxy/README.md

 wc -c <file>
 ```

-Got into the properties of the uploaded gpg file in S3.
+Go into the properties of the uploaded gpg file in S3.
 Add the following meta data:

 key: x-amz-meta-gpg-content-length
-value : <size of unencrypted file from above>
+value : &lt;size of unencrypted file from above&gt;

 Click save.